F1 Aston Martin and Honda 2026: What We Know So Far

 Leadership and Key Personnel for 2026

-The Silverstone squad has seen a revolving door of leadership.
-Late in 2025, Adrian Newey surprisingly stepped into the Team Principal role alongside his design duties.
+The Silverstone squad has seen significant leadership changes.
+Late in 2025, Adrian Newey stepped into the Team Principal role alongside his design duties.
 This dual responsibility has sparked rumors of leadership gaps, with speculation that a veteran boss like Christian Horner could eventually be brought in.
-This top-level uncertainty adds intense pressure to a team already fighting an uphill battle.
+This top-level uncertainty adds pressure to a team already fighting an uphill battle.

 Alonso, Stroll, and the Future Driver Line-Up

-Fernando Alonso and Lance Stroll entered 2026 hoping to fight for podiums, but have instead become heavy-duty development drivers.
-As previously noted, the AMR26’s violent engine vibrations have made driving physically punishing, forcing veteran Alonso to retire from races due to hand pain.
-Both drivers are relying on their authentic racing character to help engineers gather the data needed to salvage the season.
+Fernando Alonso and Lance Stroll entered 2026 hoping to fight for podiums but have instead become heavy-duty development drivers.
+The AMR26's violent engine vibrations have made driving physically punishing, forcing veteran Alonso to retire from races due to hand pain.
+Both drivers are relying on their racing experience to help engineers gather the data needed to salvage the season.

 Technical Gaps and Ongoing Issues to Overcome